mruby/microcontroller-peripheral-interface-guide/mruby_io_GPIO_en.md

 ## Class method

----

 ### GPIO.setmode( pin, params ) -> nil

-- Specify the physical pin indicated by "pin" and change the mode of the `GPIO`.
+- Specify the physical pin indicated by "pin" and change the mode of the GPIO.
 - Refer to the constructor for other information.

 Example of use: